googleapis/google-cloud-cpp/google/cloud/cloudprofiler/README.md

 and heap profiling to improve performance and reduce costs.

-Note that this library allows you to interact with Cloud Profiler, but Cloud Profiler does not yet offer profiling of C++ libraries.
+Note that this library allows you to interact with Cloud Profiler, but Cloud Profiler does not yet offer profiling of C++ applications.
 The [types of profiling available][profiling] are listed in the service documentation.